priyanshuXsinha/voiceflow_analysis/README.md

 - ChromaDB
 - FlashRank
 - Embeddings from HuggingFace
+- TextBlob
-- TextBlob- Plotly
+- Plotly

 ---
 ## 📐 Building-Architecture

 The system works in a Retrieval-Augmented Generation (RAG) way:

-1. **Input Data**- The user uploads a CSV file with reviews from customers.
+1. **Input Data**- The user uploads a CSV file containing customer reviews.

 2. **Preprocessing**- it has the ability to figure out how people feel.
    - Automatic grouping (Delivery, Pricing, Technical Issues, etc.).